The MG6 benefits from UK engineering expertise, so is tuned to suit British roads

 The MG6’s price is reasonable considering you get plenty of equipment, including sat-nav, tyre pressure monitors and a USB connection in the cubby next to the driver’s right knee.

 Unfortunately, running costs are the MG6’s downfall.
-Ongoing updates have improved the diesel’s CO2 emissions, but 129g/km is poor, and a 20 per cent tax band rating makes it a more expensive company car choice.
+Ongoing updates have improved the diesel’s economy and CO2 emissions, but 57.6mpg and 129g/km are poor, and a 20 per cent tax band rating makes it a more expensive company car choice.
 There’s steep depreciation to deal with, too.

 Petrol-powered models will return 35.6mpg, and emit 184g/km of CO2, which is over 45g/km more than the Alfa Romeo Giulietta 1.4 MultiAir orFord Focus 1.6 EcoBoost.
 This means your annual road tax bill will be £210, which is almost twice as much as both the Ford and Alfa.